Can the Misty Monsoon Mornings Fill Your Heart with an Unspoken Serenity? (2025)

 How does mist physically change the sunrise and landscape?

-Mist softens the sunrise, making the sky pastel and shadows long.
-It darkens colours and pools in low spots, making familiar scenes quieter and more intimate.
+Mist softens the sunrise, turning the sky pastel and stretching the shadows.
+It deepens colours and gathers in low-lying areas, making familiar scenes feel quieter and more intimate.

 What does research say about weather and mood—does overcast weather always lower mood?